- How is pancreatic cancer treated?

 There are 2 types of surgery used for cancer of the pancreas:

-- Potentially curative surgery is used when tests suggest that it looks like all the cancer can be removed.
+- Potentially curative surgery is used when tests suggest that all of the cancer can be removed.

-- Palliative surgery may be done if tests show that the tumor is too widespread to be completely removed.
-Surgery is done to relieve symptoms or to prevent certain problems like blockage of the bile ducts or the intestine by the cancer.
+- Palliative surgery may be done if tests show that the tumor is too widespread to be removed completely.
+This surgery is done to relieve symptoms or to prevent certain problems like blockage of the bile ducts or the intestine by the cancer.
+But it is not meant to try to cure the cancer.

-Studies have shown that removing only part of the cancer does not help patients to live longer.
-Pancreatic cancer surgery is one of the hardest operations a surgeon can do.
+Studies have shown that removing only part of the cancer does not help patients live longer, so potentially curative surgery is only done if the surgeon thinks all of the cancer can be removed.
+This is one of the hardest operations a surgeon can do.
 It is also one of hardest for patients to have.
-There may be problems, and it can take many weeks for patients to recover.
+It can cause serious problems and can take many weeks to recover from.
 Patients need to weigh the pros and cons of such surgery carefully.

 Surgery to try to cure the cancer (potentially curative surgery)

 The type of surgery most often done if it looks like the cancer can be cured is called the Whipple procedure.
 It is the most common type of surgery for cancer of the pancreas.
-In this surgery, parts of the pancreas are removed along with parts of the stomach and small intestine, the gallbladder, part of the common bile duct, and some nearby lymph nodes.
+In this surgery, parts of the pancreas are removed along with parts of the small intestine, the gallbladder, part of the bile duct, nearby lymph nodes, and sometimes part of the stomach.
 This is a very complex operation.
-It is best done by a surgeon who has done it many times in a hospital that does at least 20 Whipple procedures per year.
+It is best done by a surgeon who has done it many times in a hospital that does at least 15 to 20 Whipple procedures per year.
 This surgery is a major operation that carries a fairly high risk of complications that may be fatal.

 Surgery to remove just part of the pancreas may be an option for a few patients with pancreatic cancer.
 For more information, see “Surgery for pancreatic cancer” in our document Pancreatic Cancer.